Skip to main content

 The print suggests the role people of different ages and social classes could play.
 In addition to a gentleman on horseback leading the parade, figures of lower social rank surround the cart.[2]
 Also in the image are figures who may be adolescents, and it is tempting to imagine students taking part in this demonstration.

 The scandal struck uncomfortably close to the institution.
-College graduate Francis Murray audaciously spoke sympathetically of André during his 1781 commencement address, leading Provost Ewing to withhold his diploma.
+College graduate Francis W. Murray audaciously spoke sympathetically of André during his 1781 commencement address, leading Provost Ewing to withhold his diploma.
 Margaret “Peggy” Shippen, daughter of Penn Trustee Edward Shippen and cousin to William Shippen, Jr., MD, became infamous because of her marriage to Arnold.
+Arnold's son Benedict, Jr., attended the Academy of the College of Philadelphia in 1778-79, when Arnold was living in Philadelphia.[3]

 “To the Public” [Justification of commencement address by F.W.
 Murray], Pennsylvania Journal and Weekly Advertiser, July 11, 1781, p.
 3. Library Company of Philadelphia.